 Herb Ritts: The Classical Gaze

-Herb Ritts photographed the male body as if it were a landscape — something vast, elemental, shaped by forces larger than any individual will.
-His men...
+Herb Ritts photographed the male body the way other people photograph mountains — as something vast, elemental, shaped by forces larger than any indiv...

 The California Formation